alandolt/imaging-server-kit/docs/sections/getting_started.md

 This will start a demo web server for a simple intensity threshold algorithm.

 The server will be running on http://localhost:8000.
 Open your web browser and navigate to this page to check that the server is running.
-You should see a web page displaying information about the running threshold algorithm server.
+You should see a web page displaying information about the threshold algorithm server.

 ![screenshot](../assets/screenshot_running_server.png)